DNA origami: Biomedical applications

 Researchers from the Massachusetts Institute of Technology are developing a method to attach various viral antigens to Virus-shaped DNA particles to mimic the virus to be used to develop new vaccines.
 This was started in 2016 when Bathe's lab created an algorithm known as DAEDALUS (DNA Origami Sequence Design Algorithm for User-defined Structures) to generate precision-controlled three-dimensional shapes of DNA.
 Using the tool they designed virus-shaped scaffolding that can modularly attach different antigens to the surface of the DNA scaffold.
 Currently, MIT is working to develop optimal geometries for B cells to recognize HIV antigens.
 Further research has attempted to replace HIV antigens with SARS-CoV-2 and are testing whether vaccines show proper immune response from isolated B cells and in mice.

 A diagram of DNA origami being attached to antigens to generate Programmable T-cell Engagers.

-Similarly, researchers from the Technical University of Munich have developed a method to have T-cells target tumor cells by using antigen coated DNA origami.
+Similarly, researchers from the Technical University of Munich and LMU Munich have developed a method to have T-cells target tumor cells by using antigen coated DNA origami.
 The researchers developed a method to create chassis known as programmable T-cell Engagers (PTEs) which are DNA origami structures that can be configured to bind to user-defined target cells and T-cells based on which antigens are coated on the surfaces of the nanostructure.
 The in vitro results show that after 24 hours of exposure 90% of the tumor cells were destroyed.
-Meanwhile in vivo testing showed that their PTEs were capable of binding to the target proteins for several hours which validates the mechanism they designed.
+Meanwhile, in vivo testing showed that their PTEs were capable of binding to the target proteins for several hours which validates the mechanism they designed.